 The therapeutic relationship

-Having a good sense of rapport with your therapist is really important and research confirms that it is the most important factor in having a successful outcome to therapy, regardless of the therapist's orientation.
-So I would encourage you to find a therapist that you feel comfortable with and certainly make contact with a few to find who is going to suit you best.
 Psychodynamic therapy explores the connection between events in your early life (which may be only unconsciously remembered) and current distress.
 It can help you to access past and present fantasies, feelings, dreams and memories as an aid to healing.
-The time needed to work through things together would be decided between us.
+The time needed to work through things together can be hard to determine.
 Particular attention is given to the relationship that develops over the course of time with the therapist, as it is through this that the client is able to re-experience emotional situations from early life and resolve long-standing conflicts that have become a barrier to change and growth.
 This facilitates awareness and understanding of the core issues for the client in therapy, which can in time be recognised and addressed.

 Jung was a psychiatrist in the last century whose ideas have been hugely influential to contemporary psychoanalytic and psychodynamic thinking.
 I am particularly interested in his model of transformation and change in the process of individuation, or essentially becoming all of who we are supposed to be.